 All the growers in the SCCFM have been certified by the state to sell in certified markets.
 This does not mean they are certified organic, a typically assumption.

 If a grower is ”Certified Organic”, they are required to adhere to Federal requirements one of which is additional certification through a third party agency like California Certifed Organic Farmers (CCOF).

 Nesh Dhillon, Executive Director

 Nesh (Naish) is responsible for overall organizational development and coordinates operations.
 He has served as director since 2003 and worked as an assistant manager since 2001.

-Nesh grew up up in Oregon and graduated from the University of Oregon where he studied Sports Medicine and Chemistry.
+Nesh grew up up in Oregon and graduated from the University of Oregon where he studied sports medicine and chemistry.
 From an early age, he fostered a love for food and the importance of where it is sourced.
-His passion for the markets comes from the farms that make up this area, the food artisans that are reinventing the way we eat and the never ending support of the Santa Cruz community for their local food system.
-When he is not putting out fires in the market, he likes to escape to Baja with his wife to enjoy the lack of stimulus and rules.
+His passion for the markets comes from the farms that make up this area, the food artisans that are reinventing the way we eat and the never ending support of the SC community for their local food system.
+When he is not putting out fires at the markets, he likes to escape to Baja with his wife to enjoy the lack of stimulus and rules.